christopherbroderick/christopherbroderick.github.io/_pages/about.md

 I am a theoretical and computational condensed matter physicist, currently working in the [Van de Walle Computational Materials Group](https://vandewalle.materials.ucsb.edu/) at the University of California, Santa Barbara.

-I am a Staff Researcher (Senior Researcher) with the [Photonics Theory Group](https://www.tyndall.ie/theory) at Tyndall National Institute, University College Cork, Ireland, currently on secondment with at the University of California, Santa Barbara as a European Union Marie Skłodowska-Curie Global Fellow.
+I am a Staff Researcher (Senior Researcher) with the [Photonics Theory Group](https://www.tyndall.ie/theory) at Tyndall National Institute, University College Cork, Ireland, currently on secondment with at the University of California, Santa Barbara as a European Union Marie Skłodowska-Curie Individual Fellow.

 I am also a Research Fellow with the [Irish Photonic Integration Centre](https://www.ipic.ie/).